-- i. that all porous surfaces be vacuumed biannually with a commercial cleaning - ii. that, in order to maintain infiltration rates, all permeable pavers be cleaned of any sediment, soil, dirt, and debris from the joint aggregate material. - d.
-For purposes of this Section, the "number of spaces provided" shall in all instances correspond to the table found at subsection (b) of this Section, including where a reduction in the minimum number of parking spaces is allowed in the applicable zoning district. - e.
-Green Infrastructure shall qualify as Parking Lot Landscaping for purposes of Open Space requirements.
+- c.
+In lieu of providing the Green Infrastructure required in this Section, an applicant who provides more parking spaces in excess of the "number of spaces required" plus the number of "additional spaces allowed before Green Infrastructure is required" may instead pave such parking spaces (and appurtenant access aisles) with porous pavement, as defined in Article 8.
+For the purposes of prolonging the lifespan and functionality thereof, the applicant shall enter into a maintenance agreement with LCG relative to any porous pavement (e.g. permeable pavers, porous surfaces, and grass pavers).
+Among such other reasonable requirements as might be imposed by LCG in order to achieve said purpose, the maintenance agreement shall provide: - i. that all porous surfaces be vacuumed biannually with a commercial cleaning unit; and - ii. that, in order to maintain infiltration rates, all permeable pavers be cleaned of any sediment, soil, dirt, and debris from the joint aggregate material. - d.
+For purposes of this Section, the "number of spaces provided" shall in all instances correspond to the table found at subsection (b) of this Section, including where a reduction in the minimum number of parking spaces is allowed in the applicable zoning district. - Green Infrastructure shall qualify as Parking Lot Landscaping for purposes of Open Space requirements.